Yucatán Symphony Orchestra: Predecessor orchestras, 1898-2002

 In 1944, the Yucatec musician Daniel Ayala founded the Yucatecan Conservatory, along with an orchestra which lasted for six years and which programmed seven seasons of concerts including both indigenous Maya and European music.
-It made its debut on November 15, 1944 in the José Peón Contreras theater.
+It made its debut on November 15, 1944, in the José Peón Contreras theater.
 In 1975, the Mexican musician Carlos Tello Solís began an effort to revive an orchestra for the city after a period of no ensembles or performances.
-The consequence was the formation of another orchestra by the Mexican government, making its debut on September 15, 1975 in the government palace under the baton of Julián Durán Flores.
+The consequence was the formation of another orchestra by the Mexican government, making its debut on September 15, 1975, in the government palace under the baton of Julián Durán Flores.
 In total, the orchestra gave 113 concerts and performed into the 1980s.
 Notably, it continued Ayala's tradition of including music composed by Yucatecans; for example, it performed Gustavo Río Escalante's Symphony No.1 in F major.

-Between 1987 and 2002, the Autonomous University of Yucatan collaborated with the Institute of Culture to perform a dozen orchestral concerts led by Miguel Pérez Concha in locations including Mérida, Miami, Florida, and Chichen-Itza.
+Between 1987 and 2002, the Autonomous University of Yucatán collaborated with the Institute of Culture to perform a dozen orchestral concerts led by Miguel Pérez Concha in locations including Mérida, Miami, Florida, and Chichen-Itza.
 The ensemble was composed of music students from both Mérida and Miami.
 All of the efforts during the 20th century to form an orchestra, ultimately, were short-lived and temporary in comparison with the orchestra that would be founded in 2004 and continues to this day.

 An orchestra for Mérida, 2001-2023

 The fund for the support of the OSY was founded in February 2001 in Mérida by the Institute of Culture with Domingo Rodriguez, Mari Eli Sosa, and Leroy Osmon as organizers under the direction of the governor.
-Through a joint venture by the Yucatán State Government and the Orquesta Sinfónica de Yucatán foundation, the Yucatán Symphony Orchestra made its debut on February 27, 2004 under its first conductor, the Colombian musician Juan Felipe Molano Muñoz.
+Through a joint venture by the Yucatán State Government and the Orquesta Sinfónica de Yucatán foundation, the Yucatán Symphony Orchestra made its debut on February 27, 2004, under its first conductor, the Colombian musician Juan Felipe Molano Muñoz.
 Its main performing venue was the José Peón Contreras theater in Mérida, renovated in 2011 to include a 700-seat capacity.

-February 2019 - The Yucatan Symphony Orchestra performing Mahler Symphony No. 1 at the José Peón Contreras theater for its 15th anniversary concert.
+February 2019 - The Yucatán Symphony Orchestra performing Mahler Symphony No. 1 at the José Peón Contreras theater for its 15th anniversary concert.

 In early 2009, Juan Carlos Lomónaco was appointed as the new music director of the OSY, having previously conducted the National Symphony Orchestra of Mexico.
 Between 2009 and 2022, both the main performance space and conductor of the orchestra remained the same, and the ensemble gained members.
 However, in November 2022, a short circuit triggered a fire in the José Peón Contreras Center, causing significant damage.
 The OSY has since moved its performances to the Palacio de la Música (Palace of Music) in the center of Mérida.
-Juan Carlos Lomónaco stayed on as its music director until March of 2023, when the OSY Committee, formed by the Yucatán Secretary of Culture, announced its replacement of Juan Carlos Lomónaco with José Areán as the new musical director.
+Juan Carlos Lomónaco stayed on as its music director until March 2023, when the OSY Committee, formed by the Yucatán Secretary of Culture, announced its replacement of Juan Carlos Lomónaco with José Areán as the new musical director.
 This change was made along with an effort to include the more music written by Yucatecan composers and to perform for a wider variety of audiences.